-Additional cultural resources survey is ongoing at other project areas as those areas are identified for project staging, sediment deposition and contouring, or any other type of activity having the potential to impact properties eligible for listing on the National Register.
-Any cultural resources identified will be documented and evaluated for historical and/or traditional religious and cultural significance in consultation with the Utah SHPO and associated American Indian Tribes.
+Additional cultural resources inventory was completed for the area of potential effects (APE) (Baker and Knudson 2017) as those areas were identified for project staging, sediment deposition and contouring, or any other type of activity having the potential to impact properties eligible for listing on the National Register.
+Cultural resources identified in the APE were documented and evaluated for historical and/or traditional religious and cultural significance in consultation with the Utah SHPO and associated Native American tribes.
 Any effects to identified properties will be avoided through modification of project activities or the inclusion of conditions to avoid such effects.
-No additional cultural resources survey was conducted in the greater area of the Salt Wash, Salt Valley Wash, and Winter Camp Wash drainage channels where tamarisk removal is proposed.
-The density of tamarisk in these areas precludes effective inventory methodology by restricting pedestrian access and ground surface visibility.
-Furthermore, the potential for undisturbed cultural material to occur within this area of active floodplain is low, although redeposited material may be present.
-To avoid or minimize effects to previously undocumented cultural resources, mitigation measures will include archeological monitoring during ground disturbing activities within the Salt Wash, Salt Valley Wash, and Winter Camp Wash drainage channels.
+The potential for undisturbed cultural material to occur within this area of active floodplain is low, although redeposited material may be present.
+To avoid or minimize effects to previously undocumented cultural resources, mitigation measures will include archeological monitoring during ground disturbing activities within the Salt Wash, Salt Valley Wash, and Winter Camp Wash drainage channels in accordance with the Archeological Monitoring and Inadvertent Discovery Plan prepared for this undertaking (Baker 2017).
 The proposed action is, therefore, not expected to adversely affect archeological resources within the project area.
-Consultation with the Utah SHPO and associate American Indian Tribes concerning the adequacy of identification efforts and mitigation measures for this resource is ongoing.

 The proposed action is expected to have little to no impact on ethnographic resources.
-The presence of ethnographically significant plants has been identified within the project area (Stoffle et al. 2016), which may be immediately disturbed by the proposed action, but will experience a long-term beneficial effect by reestablishing conditions conducive to native vegetation populations.
-Consultation with associated American Indian Tribes concerning the degree of potential impacts and mitigation measures for this resource is ongoing.
+The presence of ethnographically significant plant and mineral resources and culturally important viewscapes have been identified within the project area (Stoffle et al. 2016), which may be immediately disturbed by the proposed action, but will experience a long-term beneficial effect by reestablishing conditions conducive to natural processes and native vegetation populations.